Sigmar Polke – S. schmeckt Pfirsich von H.

 About Sigmar Polke

-Sigmar Polke (1941, 2010) was a defining force in contemporary art, celebrated for his radical experimentation, intellectual wit, and material innovation.
-Often described as an alchemist, Polke worked fluidly across painting, photography, and printmaking, treating his studio like a laboratory.
-Through chemical processes, unconventional materials, and layered imagery, he expanded the boundaries of painting and print, producing artworks that remain highly influential and sought after by collectors of contemporary art and limited edition prints.
+Sigmar Polke (1941–2010) was a defining force in contemporary art, renowned for his radical experimentation, conceptual wit, and relentless material innovation.
+Working across painting, photography, and printmaking, Polke treated his studio as a laboratory, combining chemical processes, unconventional materials, and layered imagery to expand the possibilities of both artwork and print.
+His paintings and limited edition prints remain highly influential and are widely sought after in the international contemporary art market.

 Prints, Photographs & Multiples